Skip to main content

 The way we generate electricity significantly impacts emissions.
 Here’s how things are shaping up:

 • 2022: Emissions from electricity generation decreased by 0.43% to an estimated 1,577 million metric tons of CO2e (source: EPA).
-This downfall can linked to low electricity demand due to the closure of industries, markets, commercial sectors, and educational institutes during the COVID breakout.
+This decline can linked to low electricity demand due to the closure of industries, markets, commercial sectors, and educational institutes during the COVID breakout.

 • 2023: The EPA doesn’t have finalized data yet, but the U.S. Energy Information Administration reports a decrease in energy-related CO2 emissions in 2023 compared to 2022.
 This decline is largely due to a shift away from coal-fired electricity generation and increased reliance on solar power.